astralfrontier/creative-universe/content/blog/creating-isometric-battlemaps-in-blender.md

 You can also add objects with an Emission texture that emit their own light, such as a campfire or magical circle.

-# Exporting an image

-When you're ready to render your map as a 2D image, you'll want to create a Camera.
+## Delineating squares

+To include lines showing the boundaries of each square:

+1. Select your grid object, and under the "Modifiers" properties, add a "Wireframe" modifier
+2. Change the Thickness to 0.02m
+3. Uncheck the "Replace Original" option
+4. In Render Properties, turn on "Freestyle"
+5. In View Layer, turn on "Freestyle"

+# Choosing a Perspective

+Create at least one Camera object.
 Hit `Shift-a` and select Camera.

-Next, decide whether you want to export an isometric image, or a top-down image.
-Then, select the Camera object.
-If the right-side toolbar isn't visible, hit `n` to open it.
-Then, under Item, set the Camera's properties like this:

-- For an isometric view, set the camera Rotation to X = 54.7 degrees, Y = 0.000004 degrees, Z = 45 degrees, and the Location to about X = 24m, Y = -24m, Z = 26m
-- For a top-down view, set the camera Rotation to Z = 90 degrees, and the Location to about Z = 45m, with other Location and Rotation values set to zero

 In the Properties panel, look for the Camera properties.
 Inside, set the Lens Type to "Orthographic".

-Set "Orthographic Scale" to 30.
+This gives a "flat" effect that's important for use as a 2D battlemap.

+Next, decide whether you want to export an isometric image, or a top-down image.

+## Isometric (3D) view

+In the Item properties for the camera, set the camera Rotation to X = 54.7 degrees, Y = 0.000004 degrees, Z = 45 degrees.
+Set the Location to about X = 24m, Y = -24m, Z = 26m.

+In the Data properties for the camera object, set "Orthographic Scale" to 30 for an isometric view.
 This controls the "zoom" on the map.

-## Delineating squares

-To include lines showing the boundaries of each square:

-1. Select your grid object, and under the "Modifiers" properties, add a "Wireframe" modifier
-2. Uncheck the "Replace Original" option, and leave other settings alone
-3. In Render Properties, turn on "Freestyle"
-4. In View Layer, turn on "Freestyle"
+## Top-down (2D) view

+In the Item properties for the camera, set the camera Rotation to Z = 90 degrees, and the Location to about Z = 45m, with other Location and Rotation values set to zero.

+For Roll20, in the Output properties, set the camera resolution X and Y to 560px.
+In the Data properties for the camera object, set "Orthographic Scale" to 16.
+This will exactly match Roll20's default square grid of 70 pixels per square.

+# Rendering

 Finally, hit `F12` to render the image, and click the `Image > Save As` menu to save your map file!